 - Pour the sugar and water into a medium skillet with high sides (taller than the chorizo is thick).
 A non-stick skillet makes for easier cleanup.
 Do not stir the sugar and water together, just make sure all the sugar is wet.

-- To serve, remove the chorizo and slice it into 1/2” pieces.
-Butter one side of thin baguette slices and toast in the oven or on a skillet.
+- (Optional, for serving) Butter one side of thin baguette slices and toast in the oven or on a skillet.
 Place each piece of chorizo on a piece of toasted bread and drizzle with the caramel sauce in the pan.

 This is my new favorite dessert, and a dish that I’ll serve often at cocktail parties.
 If you’re interested in hearing more about the wonderful dinner at Olivar, Jay has a great writeup on his blog.
 And, many thanks to Frantic Foodie Keren Brown for organizing the dinner!